A guide for students

 Make the best of it

-Studying from home has become part of life after Covid.
-We talked to people who found a new rhythm during Covid and made it work.
+Studying from home became part of life for many of us during Covid.
+And many people are enjoying home-study for other reasons.
+We talked to people who made it work.
 These are some questions we asked them: Are you able to manage your productivity and have time for yourself?
 Were you able to handle it all during that time of change?
 How did you turn studying at home into a positive, and make this time be beneficial?

 What you will experience in instant online education: the good, the bad, the ugly